mikke89/RmlUiDoc/pages/data_bindings.md

 2. `Array`.
 A container which we can index into.
 The underlying type can be any data variable type.
 3. `Struct`.
 A collection of named members.
 Members can be any data variable type.

-Arithmetic types (eg. `int`, `float`), as well as `Rml::Core::String` are supported without the need to register them.
+Arithmetic types (eg. `int`, `float`), as well as `Rml::String` are supported without the need to register them.
 Other types need to be registered first.
 The following C++ code demonstrates how to register the types for the above data, and bind the variables.

 ```cpp
 bool SetupDataBinding(Context* context, DataModelHandle& invaders_model)